mycsphd/mycsphd.github.io/_posts/2021-03-10-how-do-i-pay-for-a-phd.md

 ---

 In most cases, you don't have to pay to get a Ph.D. in CS.
 Instead, the university will _pay you_ to get a Ph.D.!
-This might seems to good to be true, but it is true, and it is how the vast majority of CS/CE students pay for their Ph.D.
+This might seem to good to be true, but it is true, and it is how the vast majority of CS/CE students pay for their Ph.D.